Huguitis/ControlPanel.gg-Bot/README.md

 An advanced discord bot for managing users, vouchers, etc for controlpanel.gg You can use the bot but remember to follow the license.

 This is the beta version and doesn't have all the features.
-To get the final one, you can pay here [ControlPanel Market](https://market.controlpanel.gg/resources/resource/37--controlpanelgg-bot)
+To get the final one, you can [contact me](https://discord.gg/CVbPZRt9yG) and pay.

 # Showcase
 ## Create User Command: